Equilibrium of Data Markets with Externality

 \section{Discussion}

-Despite the flurry of recent research on new market structures for data, real-world data markets remain far simpler: sellers post fixed prices and buyers are unfettered in their purchases.
+Despite recent research on new market structures for data, real-world data markets remain far simpler: sellers post fixed prices and buyers are unfettered in their purchases.
 Our work fills a gap in the literature by studying this simple market under the unique characteristics of data: imperfect valuations, free replicability, and negative externality.
-The presence of externality allows us to naturally model this market as a simultaneous game between buyers.
-While this game has poor equilibrium properties by itself, a simple intervention can greatly improve its equilibrium characteristics.
-For a standard externality model, our intervention is nearly perfect, guaranteeing a dominant strategy whose welfare approaches the optimal.
-This intervention also fares well in the more realistic setting where buyers do not know valuations but must learn them through repeated interaction.
-We prove that buyers can learn to play their dominant strategy, and this still achieves low cumulative social welfare regret.
-Furthermore, this setting allows the intervention parameter $\alpha$ to gracefully increase over time as buyers learn their valuations.
-We also analyze an extension of this model by considering a richer class of externality functions.
-Our proposed transaction cost can still provide a good pure equilibrium as well as convergent best response dynamics; however, the equilibrium and welfare guarantees we can provide in this richer setting are naturally weaker, our proposed transaction cost significantly improves upon the status quo here as well.
+The presence of externality allows us to naturally model buyer interactions as a simultaneous game.
+While this game has poor equilibrium properties by itself, a simple transaction cost can greatly improve these characteristics.
+For a standard externality model, our intervention is nearly perfect, guaranteeing a dominant strategy for buyers and leading to near-optimal social welfare.
+This intervention also fares well in the more realistic setting where buyers learn valuations through repeated interaction.
+We prove that buyers can learn to play their dominant strategy, while still achieving low social welfare regret.
+Lastly, we analyze an extension of this model by considering a richer class of externality.
+Although the equilibrium guarantees we can provide in this richer setting are naturally weaker, our proposed transaction cost significantly improves upon the status quo here as well.